SMALL GRANTS PROGRAMME

 - Clubs must support County teams, where players are required and must either be an England Rugby Accredited Club or actively working towards becoming Accredited, through engagement with their RFU Rugby Development Officer.

 - Successful applicants will be required to spend the grant award within 6 months of receipt.

 - Successful clubs will, 6 months after the award, be required to notify the County of the spend and also to indicate the extent to which the award has helped to secure the project’s objective(s).

-We hope that, whatever the size of the grant award, it will secure ‘bang for bucks’.
 Grant awards can be helpful in contributing to the fundraising that clubs are already carrying out to support their respective improvement projects – even relatively small awards can provide an exponentially beneficial impact.
 For larger projects, an award of, say, £5,000 could cover all of the planning application costs (incl. surveying, architects, agronomy, etc.) of a new Clubhouse.
 For a smaller club, an award of even as little as £500 could make the difference between an important project going ahead or not, for example by providing additional funding to those clubs who are participating in the RFU’s NatWest ‘Rugby Force’ programme.

 Clubs are also reminded of the various financial support mechanisms that are made available by the RFU – and which the County’s grants can complement.